Seven Ways to Ensure

 3) Font of Knowledge

 If you’re like most authors, you have put vast amounts of time and maybe even blood, sweat, and tears into picking a title for your book.
-So why hide it?
+Why sabotage it?
+Fonts are critical!
+They can make or break your cover.
+You really need to understand the basics before permanently putting them on your book.
+You can go here and here to learn more and see examples.
 Make sure your font or fonts (two is plenty) are professional looking and easily readable (so no Comic Sans or Papyrus).
 The fonts that came with Word are not going to cut it.
 If you’re designing your own cover, you should invest the $40-plus in a professional font.
 Make sure that there’s space around the text.
 A common self-publishing mistake with the cover is putting the words right on the edge of the image (the rare, deliberate design can pull this off, but usually it says amateur).

 Your title must be readable.
 You also want to make sure that it’s not too long, that it’s not confusing, and that it goes with the image you’ve chosen.
 By the way: your title is also marketing copy.
 It should say something about the genre/category of the book—the kind of story it is (primarily adventure, thriller, intrigue, horror, adult romance vs. teen, etc.)—not just about your particular plot.
 Again, do your research; what are the patterns for titles selling in your genre?
 One- or two-worders?
 Eyebrow-raising main title with explanatory subtitle?
 Consider adding an explanatory tagline (see the top of our sample cover) that will tie the cover image and title together if the cover elements aren’t clearly selling a single, compelling idea.